 What dates do applications open/close?

-What are the eligibility requirements for applying for the position?
+What are the eligibility requirements for applying for the Program?

 To be eligible for the program, candidates must:

-- be eligible to obtain a security clearance;
+- be eligible to obtain a baseline security clearance

 - be prepared to relocate to Canberra.

-Graduates will commence at the APS3 level and upon successful completion of the Graduate Development Program will progress to an APS5.
+Graduates will commence at the APS Level 3 and upon successful completion of the Graduate Development Program will progress to an APS Level 5.

 Note: Successful completion is classed as graduates meeting all the requirements of the Graduate Development Program.